Janaki2399/Janaki2399/README.md

 ### Hi there 👋

 I have been extensively working in React for the past 6 months.
-I have built a kit for Carnatic music.It includes Ecommerce App,Video Library App,Social Media App with Redux Toolkit,Quiz App in TypeScript,Notes App./
+I have built a kit for Carnatic music.It includes Ecommerce App,Video Library App,Social Media App with Redux Toolkit,Quiz App in TypeScript,Notes App.

 They are full stack application(MERN) with JWT authentication.
 I have also created a small component library and used them in few of my apps to have a consistant design.